alsino/vmt-network/README.md

 # Visitmytent.com - A Network Visualization

-A quick sketch for a network visualization for vmt using d3 force-directed network and d3 symbols.
+A quick sketch and work-in-progress for a network visualization for vmt using d3 force-directed network and d3 symbols.

 ## About
 Constellations - Exploring Artists’ Networks